 1. Unique edition.
-Found photograph, Sanguisorba leaf picked in a wild mountain meadow (stops bleeding), wild solid gold that I collected in the Rhine, wild forest moth legs (natural departure).
+Found photograph, Sanguisorba leaf picked in a wild mountain meadow (stops bleeding), wild solid gold that I collected in a river, wild forest moth legs (natural departure).

 2. Unique edition.
-Ancient found postcard with wild solid gold that I collected in the Rhine (glued on the eye), and flower petals harvested in Norway’s landscapes by my best friend.
+Ancient found postcard with wild solid gold that I collected in a river (glued on the eye), and flower petals harvested in Norway’s landscapes by my best friend.